tomascribb10/PowerShellUserGroups/README.md

 We encourage people to link, rather than copy, to keep the data fresh and accurate.

+# Guidance and Governance
+We're still working on the standards surrounding what information to offer and how governance will be administered.
+We want to keep this conversation open.
+If you want to raise a suggestion, concern, or ways to improve what we're doing, feel free to raise an issue on this repo and we can all talk about it together!

 # Sample Layout

 |Group Name|Owner|Location|WebsiteURL|Twitter|Email|